 Who can I work for?

 Our Placement Team has links with hundreds of companies from numerous industries, both in the UK and overseas.
-Major employers include Cisco Systems, IBM, Intel, Microsoft, Accenture Technology Solutions, Xerox, Goldman Sachs, GSK and Eli Lilly as well as smaller and local organisations.
+Major employers include Cisco Systems, IBM, Oracle, Microsoft, Accenture Technology Solutions, Pfizer, Disney, GE, BMW as well as smaller and local organisations.
 While most students undertake UK-based placements, there are also opportunities overseas.
-At the time of writing we have placement students working in the USA, Hong Kong and New Delhi.
+At the time of writing we have placement students working in the USA, Hong Kong, Germany, Switzerland and Spain.

 Can I find my own placement or does it have to be off the University list?

 You are encouraged to look for your own placement rather than just relying on the ones that come through the Placement Office.
 If, for example, you wish to work in a specific location we can help you target that area.
 You should also use existing contacts you may have either from past employment or through family and friends.
 If you find your own placement, you must speak to the Placement Team so they can assess whether the work is appropriate.

 Yes, you can undertake your placement anywhere in the world, the limiting factor is often finding such opportunities and/or visa restrictions.
 We have links with Cisco Systems and ectalent in the US and send several students there each year to work.
 Students have also found jobs in Europe and many have travelled with their placement employers.
 See Opportunities to work overseas for more details.

 Student placements benefit employers by raising their profile and attracting high quality graduates into jobs with them.
 Specifically it provides them with: